 Driving Test Report Explained

 Listed below is a list of all the criteria you will be examined on during your practical driving test.
 The driving test report explained section guides the learner driver through the driving test report sheet completed by the driving examiner.
-Some criteria may vary according to the vehicle category you are taking a test in.
-By viewing a larger version of the driving test report, you can compare the driving test explanation with the driving test report sheet.
-The driving test report will open in a new window.

 1(a) Eyesight Test